Kristiansand: Foundation to 1900

 Christian IV (renowned for having founded many towns) visited the location in 1630 and 1635, and on 5 July 1641 formally founded the town of Christianssand on the "sand" on the opposite bank of the Torridalselva (Otra).
 The town was laid out in Renaissance style on a grid plan (the central section now known as Kvadraturen = The Quarters), and merchants throughout Agder were commanded to move to the new town.
 In return, they were to receive a variety of trading privileges and a ten-year tax exemption.

 In 1666, Christianssand became a garrison town and was heavily fortified.
 In 1682, King Christian V decided to relocate the bishopric there from Stavanger.
 Hence, the young city became the main city of the Christiansand Stift.

 Christianssand experienced its first fire in 1734, which was devastating to the city.
-Later in the 18th century, after the American Revolutionary War, the town's shipbuilders experienced a boom that lasted until the Napoleonic Wars, when the continental blockade and naval warfare struck a severe blow to trade.
-Denmark–Norway supported France in the Wars and was therefore subjected to relentless attack by Britain, as recounted in Ibsen's Terje Vigen.
-Only in the 1830s did the economy begin to recover, and the growth in the Norwegian shipping industry was important for Christianssand.
-It was the only part of Norway where oak trees flourished, a major resource for the shipbuilding industry.
-Large numbers of lobsters were taken off the coast and sent to the London market by the mid 19th century.
-The population was about 12,000 by 1848.
+Later in the 18th century, after the American Revolutionary War, the town's shipbuilders experienced an economic boom that lasted until the Napoleonic Wars, which struck a severe blow to Kristiansand's overseas trade.
+Denmark–Norway supported France in the conflict, and as a result Norwegian ports including Kristiansand were blockaded by the Royal Navy, as recounted in Henrik Ibsen's Terje Vigen.
+By the 1830s, the town's economy began to rebound, and the growth in the Norwegian shipping industry was important for Kristiansand.
+It was the only part of Norway where oak trees flourished, a major resource for the country's shipbuilding industry.
+Large numbers of lobsters were collected off the coast and sent to London during the mid-19th century.
+The population of Kristiansand was about 12,000 people by 1848.

+On 1 January 1838, the new formannskapsdistrikt law went into effect.
+This new law granted municipal self-government throughout Norway.
+As a city, it formed its own municipal government and it was surrounded by the rural municipality of Oddernes.

 The City of Kristiansand had a quarantine station for maritime traffic and hospital at Odderøy Island for cholera patients that opened in 1804.
 The city had far fewer deaths than the surrounding area, largely attributable to the quarantine station and the hospital.
 For example, during the period of 1833–1866, Drammen had 544 cholera patients, of which 336 died.
 During this same period, Kristiansand only experienced 15 deaths from cholera.

 Another important development during the 19th century was the foundation in 1881 of E Sindssygeasyl, the second central psychiatric institution in Norway (after Gaustad).
 The psychiatric hospital drew highly specialized doctors to the city and also provided many jobs for women.

 The most recent major fire, in 1892, left half the original section of the city in ashes.
 It burned buildings as far as the cathedral, which had been rebuilt in brick after a previous fire in 1880.